 The view from this place is amazing, overlooking the Bay of Bengal.
 One can even spot the lighthouse on North Bay Island that appears on the Rs 20 note here.
 The entire design of the place reflects Nicobarese culture at its finest and an evening drink here will always suit your fancy.
 They only serve snacks.

-This café serves pizzas, pasta, Sizzlers, burgers, and even Ice cream!
+This café serves pizza, pasta, sizzlers, burgers, and even ice cream!
 Milky Way is a locals’ favorite and is a great place to stop for a nice snack but the interiors are average at best.
-Milky Way may look small but the food offered is life-sized and is definitely worth the time spent here.
+Though it may look small, the food offered is life-sized and is definitely worth the time spent here.
 The menu caters to every hunger, so it’s perfect for a food stop.

 Love Garden has a soothing ambiance and that’s just the start of it.
 Receiving a lot of positive reviews, Love Garden truly makes its guests fall in love with it and its menu which has a vast list of food you can order.